-The Different Types of Editing Explained (With Examples)
+All The Types of Editing Your Book Needs (With Examples)

 When we think of the great authors we love, it’s sometimes easy to imagine them sitting at their writing desks, producing line upon line of pure artistic genius.
 However, the truth is, when you pick up your favorite novel, what you’re reading is usually the result of many written drafts of imperfection, marked up in red by the author’s editors.